Density-induced processes in quantum gas mixtures in optical lattices: Superfluid to Mott-insulator transition

 is composed of the renormalized single particle energies of bosons $\tilde \epsilon_{\mathrm{B},n}$ and fermions $\tilde \epsilon_{\mathrm{F},n}$ as well as the interaction energies for the repulsion between the bosons $\frac12 n(n-1) \tilde U_n$ and the attraction between the species $n \tilde U_{\mathrm{BF},n}$.
 This allows to define the extended Hamiltonian of the dressed band in equation \eqref{eq:Hext}, namely,

 The dressed-band Hamiltonian now takes into account all higher-band processes and all relevant nearest-neighbor interactions.
 The multi-orbital corrections of the Bose-Fermi interaction have a strong impact on the chemical potential at which the transition to a certain Mott-lobe occurs.
 This distorts and shifts the phase diagram along the axis of the chemical potential.
-Since this effect is not of any physical interest, we plot \fig{fig:PD}\textbf{a} in terms of an effective chemical potential $\mu_\eff = \mu - \tilde E_{1}$.
+Therefore, we plot \fig{fig:PD}\textbf{a} in terms of an effective chemical potential $\mu_\eff = \mu - \tilde E_{1}$.
 Concerning the transition point of the bosonic superfluid to Mott-insulator transition, the reduction of the total on-site energy by multi-orbital processes counters the effect of reduced total tunneling.
 Nonetheless, the total effect on the transition can be a shift of several recoil energies $\ER$ depending on interaction strengths and filling factors (\fig{fig:PD}\textbf{b}).
-Note that the lowest-band model $\hat H_\mathrm{ext}$ underestimates the impact on the superfluid to Mott-insulator transition by only up to $1 \ER$, which is surprising keeping the strong changes of the individual amplitudes in mind.
+Note that the lowest-band model $\hat H_\mathrm{ext}$ underestimates the impact on the superfluid to Mott- insulator transition by only up to $1 \ER$, which is surprising keeping the strong changes of the individual amplitudes in mind.
 However, this (coincidental) compensation of the contributing amplitudes depends on the choice of system parameters.
 Furthermore, it has been demonstrated that the on-site interaction \cite{Will2010,Will2011} and the effective tunneling matrix element \cite{Heinze2011} are experimentally well accessible and can be measured independently.